 Other writers not officially credited are Harry Brown, Frank Harvey, Gerald Kersh, Saul Levitt, Arthur Macrae, Eric Maschwitz, Jenny Nicholson, Guy Trosper and Peter Ustinov.
 So many people were involved in this remarkable documentary — which received the Oscar for best documentary in 1945 — it’s impossible to list them all.

 The film was brilliantly edited down from more than 10 million feet of film taken by hundreds of war photographers, none of whom are credited.

 The editing involved is extraordinary.
 During one long segment of film, there must have been thousands of cuts, each less than 2 seconds in length, most no more than one second long.
 That is a lot of splicing.
 It’s beautifully done, professional all the way.

 You have likely seen many propaganda films from World War II.
 This isn’t one of them.

 I’ve seen a lot of war movies.
-This is a real war, not a Hollywood redo.
+This is real war, not the Hollywood version.